List of Coupe de France finals

 Paris Saint-Germain celebrating their seventh Coupe de France title in 2006.

 The Coupe Charles Simon, commonly known as the Coupe de France, is a knockout cup competition in French football organized by the French Football Federation.
 The competition began in 1919 and is open to all amateur and professional football clubs in France, including clubs based in the overseas departments and territories.
 The competition culminates in May with the final, which is held at the Stade de France, the country's national stadium.
 Since 1927, the President of France has always attended the cup final and presented the trophy to the winning team's captain.

-As of 2025, thirty-four clubs have lifted the trophy; Paris Saint-Germain have the most titles of these clubs with 16 victories.
+As of 2026, 35 clubs have lifted the trophy; Paris Saint-Germain have the most titles of these clubs with 16 victories.
 They are followed by Marseille, who have 10, and Saint-Étienne, who have six.
-The current champions are Paris Saint-Germain, who defeated Reims 3–0 in the 2025 final.
+The current champions are Lens, who defeated Nice 3–1 in the 2026 final.